teampurpledev/CyberSec/network_monitoring_via_email/README.md

 ## What does suspicious network behavior mean? 🕵️‍♂️

 * HTTP response code 401 - Unauthorized access attempt.
+Can detect bruteforce attack (Oliveira 2023).
+* HTTP response code 403 - Forbidden.
+Can detect XSS attack (Meyer 2008).
 * HTTP response code 404 - Resource not found.
+Can detect web crawling  as part of reconnaissance.
 * HTTP response code 500 - Internal server error.

 ## How does it work? 🛠️